enyo/rincewind/README.markdown

       ->name; // Reads the name attribute of country.
     ?>

+Well, and probably the coolest thing is the possibility to define references, and not even define the id.
+This is especially cool when you are working with a FileDataSource that submits JSON from a Java backend for example.
+In this case the server really can decide if it transmits the id, or the dataset.
+You'll never see anything of it in your application.
+The two JSON objects would then result in exactly the same:

+    { "id": 4, "address": { "id": 3, "street": "Somethinglane 3" }}
+    { "id": 4, "address": 3 }

+When you access the reference (with `$user->address`), the reference checks the present data, and either returns the record directly (if the data is set), or fetches the record with the id.

+#### Import/Export definitions

 Daos support import/export definitions (so you can rename datasource attributes the way you like them in your php script), escape all values correctly, and check for the correct values when setting them.